4 Steps to Prepare for Growing Intimacy in Marriage

 Go out of your way to express love in ways they best feel it.

 At first it may seem like your efforts fall flat but keep investing and the deep connection and intimacy produced will certainly be worth it.

-If you or someone you know would benefit from counseling to restore mental wellness or relationships, I’m accepting new counseling clients.
-Call 1-208-996-3433 for an appointment.
+If you or someone you know would benefit from counseling to restore mental wellness or relationships, call 1-208-996-3433 for an appointment.